juicedata/juicefs/docs/en/hadoop_java_sdk.md

 | write     | 453               |
 | read      | 141               |

-### Distribute Benchmark
+### Distributed Benchmark

-Distribute benchmark use MapReduce program to test meta and IO throughput performance
+Distributed benchmark use MapReduce program to test meta and IO throughput performance

 Enough resources should be provided to make sure all Map task can be started at the same time